microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 ## What You'll Build

-A multi-LLM PDF proofreading system where a Writer agent extracts text from a PDF, sends it to three Proofreader agents (each powered by a different LLM: GPT-4o, GPT-4o-mini, and Gemini), and collects all corrections.
-All coordination happens through two simple message-passing actions.
+An LLM-powered quote negotiation system where a Writer agent (GPT-4o) requests quotes from three Proofreader agents (GPT-4o, GPT-4o-mini, Gemini), uses an LLM to select the best quality/price ratio, and assigns the task to the winner.
+All negotiation happens through natural language text messages using only two actions.

 ## Quick Start